Moldovans vote in a tense election plagued by Russian interference claims

 “Russia poses a danger to our democracies.
 Our democracy is young and fragile, but that does not mean that states with longer democracies are not in danger.
 We want to live in a democracy," she said.
 "Today, in our country, democracy is in the hands of Moldovans — only they can save the Republic of Moldova.”

-Moldova is landlocked between Ukraine and European Union member Romania.
+Moldova is landlocked between Ukraine and EU member Romania.
 The country of about 2.5 million people has spent recent years on a westward path and gained candidate status to the EU in 2022, shortly after Russia launched a full-scale invasion of Ukraine.

 Days before Sunday's vote, Moldovan Prime Minister Dorin Recean warned that Russia is spending "hundreds of millions" of euros as part of an alleged hybrid war to try to seize power, which he described as "the final battle for our country's future."